Organic flax linen farmer in Ireland

 Jimi Famurewa, host of BBC Radio 4’s Food Programme, visits three producers and poets taking part in We Feed The UK, to ask whether poetry can convince us to care about our food…

-EXPLORE THE STORIES
+THE REGENERATIVE FARMING STORIES

 JUST LAUNCHED

-Inspired by Fordhall Organic Farm in Shropshire
+Inspired by Wharmley Farm in Northumberland

-Poetry by Bohdan Piasecki | Photography by Ayesha Jones | Exhibited with Multistory in Walsall
+Poetry by Kate Fox | Photography by Johannah Churchill | Exhibited with North East Photography Network at The Sill in Northumberland

 In the emerald peaks of the Scottish highlands, in tranquil pockets of new life in North London, and in rich fields nestled between Cumbria’s ancient hedgerows, farmers tend their land, nurturing pastures of quiet rebellion and hope.